felixscode/GoTouch/README.md

 - **Real-time Statistics**: Track your WPM, accuracy, and errors as you type
 - **Session History**: Automatic saving of typing sessions with historical statistics
 - **Terminal Theme Support**: Respects your terminal's color scheme for a seamless experience
-- **Minimal Overhead:** purely written on go for a fast and minimal experiance
+- **Minimal Overhead**: Purely written in Go for a fast and minimal experience
+- **Smooth UX**: Centered cursor view with smooth scrolling and polished Bubbletea UI
+- **Flexible Text Sources**: Choose between LLM-generated content or dummy text
+- **Configurable Sessions**: Adjust session duration with up/down arrows before starting

 ## Installation